 Danville, CA 94526

 T (925) 314-3328

 Monday - Friday: 8:30 a.m. to 5:00 p.m

 To receive notifications about upcoming workshops and meetings on the countywide effort, please click on the link below:

-The Town of Danville, City of San Ramon and Contra Costa County are partnering up to host a workshop on Community Choice Energy (CCE).
-This event will be held from 6:00 - 8:00p.m. on Thursday, January 26, 2017 at the Veterans Memorial Building, 115 E. Prospect Avenue in Danville.
+The Town of Danville, City of San Ramon and Contra Costa County are partnering up to host workshops this spring on Community Choice Energy (CCE).
+The events will be held March 29, 2017 at 7:00 p.m., and April 13, 2017 at 6:00 p.m.
+The workshops will both be held at the Veterans Memorial Building, 115 E. Prospect Avenue in Danville.